 Click here to read some reviews of our family lawyers from satisfied clients

-You still cannot get a divorce until you have been married a year.
-The person applying for the divorce is known as the ‘Petitioner’ and the person they divorce the ‘Respondent’.
+You still cannot get divorced until you have been married a year.
+The person applying for the divorce is known as the ‘Petitioner’ and the person being divorced is the ‘Respondent’.

-- The County Court sends the Divorce Petition to your spouse who should complete and return a form sent by the Court
+- The County Court sends the Application to your spouse who needs to complete the “Acknowledgement” and return it to the Court

-- 6 weeks and a day after Conditional Order you can apply for the Decree to be made Final which legally ends the marriage.
+- We can then apply for the Decree to be made Final which legally ends the marriage.
 Often, however, our divorce solicitors will advise that it is better to wait until all financial matters have been settled before applying for Final Order (previously known as the Decree Absolute).
 The court fee for Final Order is £50.

-- Unless, in exceptional cases, the divorce is contested or the Court is unhappy about any information they receive, there should be no reason for you to attend Court at any stage.
+- Unless, in exceptional cases, there is a fundamental problem with your divorce or the Court is unhappy about any information they receive, there should be no reason for you to attend Court at any stage.